What is Dropped Object study?

 - To identify the critical area based on the mechanical handling

-- To identify the risk and potential hazard involved to human.
+- To identify the risk and potential hazard caused to human.

 - To identify the causes & consequences, impacts of the event.

-The methodology encloses dynamic features into the risk assessment procedure with respect to the conduction of load lifting or handling by using cranes or other lifting equipment in the oil and gas sector.
+The Methodology of Dropped Object Study procedure encloses dynamic features into the risk assessment procedure with respect to the conduction of load lifting or handling by using cranes or other lifting equipment in the oil and gas sector.

 - Identification of the location of mechanical handling and its critical area

 - Estimating impact of the dropped object towards particular platform / pipeline / structure / equipment

 - Projected area against the dropped object

 - Drop Object Report containing Risk assessment procedures

 where m = weight of the object in kg,

 h = height at which the object is dropped,